Bernie Sanders Allies Slam DNC Convention Appointments

-Democratic National Committee (DNC) chairman Tom Perez has made initial appointments to the Democratic Party’s nomination convention in Milwaukee later this year, and Bernie Sanders‘ allies are not pleased.
+Democratic National Committee (DNC) chairman Tom Perez has made initial appointments to this year’s Democratic Party’s nominating convention in Milwaukee, and Bernie Sanders‘ allies are not pleased.

 The Hill reports that both DNC members and Sanders supporters are particularly livid with two appointments on the rules committee: former Massachusetts Rep. Barney Frank, appointed as co-chair, and Hillary Clinton’s former campaign chairman John Podesta, who was given a seat on the committee.

-Frank was accused of being an enemy to the Sanders campaign in 2016, and Podesta’s hacked emails from the same year revealed him asking a Democratic strategist where to “stick the knife in” the Vermont Sen. The purported bias against Sanders from the DNC was enough to make Democratic presidential candidate Tulsi Gabbard step down from her position on the governing body to vote for him over Clinton.
+Frank was accused of being an enemy to the Sanders campaign in 2016, and Podesta’s hacked emails from the same year revealed him asking a Democratic strategist where to “stick the knife in” the Vermont senator.
+The purported bias against Sanders from the DNC was enough to make Democratic presidential candidate Tulsi Gabbard step down from her position on the governing body to vote for him over Clinton.

 Sanders’ allies also noted that only a small number from their group was appointed to the rules committee.
 Yasmine Taeb, a DNC member from Virginia who has not endorsed a candidate in 2020 but was a 2016 delegate for Sanders, suggested that some appointments are actually enemies of Sanders.